mppeyton/NVIDIA_AWS_ODP_Hackathon_Manuscript/paper/paper.md

 ---
 title: 'A Blueprint for Open Science: How Transatlantic Teams Built and Deployed Knowledge Graphs to Enable Biological (AI) Models'
-title_short: 'Blueprint for Open Science: How Transatlantic Teams Built and Deployed Knowledge Graphs '
+title_short: 'How Transatlantic Teams Built and Deployed Knowledge Graphs'
 tags:
   - knowledge graphs
   - graphRAG